dorinandreidragan/dorinandreidragan.github.io/docs/articles/jupyter-vscode-poetry.md

   - jupyter
   - poetry
   - python
+summary: "Discover how to use Jupyter Notebooks in VSCode with Poetry-managed virtual environments."
 ---

 # 📓 How to Use Jupyter Notebooks in VSCode with Poetry Virtual Environments 🚀